doitintl/iris3/README.md

 #### Authentication
-In order to allow Iris to manage instances on your behalf in any project under your organization, you will need to create a new entry in your Organization IAM and assign Iris’s service account with a role of XXXX
+In order to allow Iris to manage instances on your behalf in any project under your organization, you will need to create a new entry in your Organization IAM and assign Iris’s service account.

 First, navigate to https://console.cloud.google.com, then IAM from the menu and then select the name of your project that you deployed Iris in, from the dropdown at the top of the page:

 ![](iam.png)